Tadhgin/Express.Note.Taker/README.md

 # Express Note Taker
 A web application that allows users to create, save, and delete notes.
-It uses an Express.js back-end and saves and retrieves note data from a JSON file.

 ## User Story
 ````